cdavidstefan/cdavidstefan/README.md

 - 👋 Hi, I’m @cdavidstefan
 - 👀 I’m interested in everything at this point.
-- 🌱 I’m currently learning html, CSS, JavaScript.
+- 🌱 I’m currently learning html, CSS, JS, React, Angular
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me at ciucadavidstefan@gmail.com

 <!---
 cdavidstefan/cdavidstefan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.